firebase/genkit/README.md

 ![Firebase Genkit logo](docs/resources/genkit-logo.png 'Firebase Genkit')

-Firebase Genkit (beta) is a code-centric framework with built-in tooling to help app developers build, test, deploy, and monitor AI-powered features with confidence.
+Firebase Genkit (beta) is a framework with powerful tooling to help app developers build, test, deploy, and monitor AI-powered features with confidence.
+Genkit is also built from the ground up to be cloud optimized and code-centric, designed to feel familiar to most developers with less new concepts to learn.
 The Genkit framework itself is free and [open source](./LICENSE), and integrates with many services that have free tiers to get started.

-Genkit is available for Node.js (TypeScript), with Go support in active development.
+Genkit is available for [TypeScript (Node.js)](https://www.npmjs.com/package/genkit), with [Go support](https://github.com/firebase/genkit/tree/main/go) in active development.

 > [!NOTE]
 > Since Genkit is currently in beta, this means that the public API and framework design may change in backward-incompatible ways.